Police Superintendents' Association: History

-On 23 August 2021, former presidents and secretaries met at Pangbourne to celebrate the life of Superintendent Gerry Richardson GC who was killed in the execution of his duty 50 years earlier.
+On 23 August 2021, former presidents and secretaries met at Pangbourne to celebrate the life of Superintendent Gerry Richardson, who was killed in the execution of his duty 50 years earlier.

 Membership

-Serving police officers who are Superintendents or Chief Superintendents in one of the 43 Home Office England and Wales police forces, the British Transport Police, the Civil Nuclear Constabulary, Isle of Man Constabulary, Bermuda Police, Royal Gibraltar Police and Gibraltar Defence Police can join the association.
-Since 2014, this has included the new Direct Entry Superintendents recruited directly into the rank from outside the police service.
-The association has around 1300 members.
+Serving police officers who are superintendents or chief superintendents in one of the 43 Home Office England and Wales police forces, the British Transport Police, the Civil Nuclear Constabulary, Isle of Man Constabulary, Bermuda Police, Royal Gibraltar Police and Gibraltar Defence Police can join the association.
+Since 2014, this has included the new direct entry superintendents recruited directly into the rank from outside the police service.
+The association has around 1,300 members.
 Eligible officers are not automatically enrolled and must opt-in to join, paying an annual subscription.

 Structure

-There are currently 49 Branches of the association, one for each of the 49 eligible forces.
-The Branches are grouped together into five Districts, A, B, C, D and E. These represent largely geographic areas but are configured to ensure a mixture of large metropolitan forces and smaller forces within each District.
-Branch officials, elected by their peers, are the voting members who attend District meetings.
-The number of delegates who attend from each Branch is in proportion to the number of members within the Branch.
-District meetings are held three times a year, hosted by different Branches in turn on a rota basis.
-National Officers attend each District meeting.
+There are currently 49 branches of the association, one for each of the 49 eligible forces.
+The branches are grouped together into five districts, A, B, C, D and E. These represent largely geographic areas but are configured to ensure a mixture of large metropolitan forces and smaller forces within each district.
+Branch officials, elected by their peers, are the voting members who attend district meetings.
+The number of delegates who attend from each Branch is in proportion to the number of members within the branch.
+District meetings are held three times a year, hosted by different branches in turn on a rota basis.
+National officers attend each district meeting.